๐ ๐ ๐ ค๐ ๐ ๐ ๐ ๐ ๐ ๐ ก๐ ๐ ๐ Spotlight CONSUMER EV

 The Toyota bZ offers a powerful dual-motor setup with 375 horsepower, a spacious interior with increased cargo capacity, and advanced safety features.
 We come to expect the legendary Toyota reliability and quality which we hope will be reinforced in the long term.

-Rank Competitor Price
+Competitor (ranked) & Price

 - Rivian R1S ~$78 900